c-h-david/rrr/README.md

 - The Routing Application for Parallel computatIon of Discharge (RAPID)

 Observed gauges are gathered from:
-- The National Water Information System (NWIS) [still in development - NOT YET RELEASED]
+- The National Water Information System (NWIS)

 Hydrological data analysis is done for the above datasets, as well as model outputs from: